The famous town mixes medieval history with a sleek modern gallery and a newly redone pier.

 We want to make getting to Hastings as stress-free as possible.
 That’s why we operate a direct service from London Victoria that will get you there in a little under two hours.
 You can also travel direct to Hastings in around an hour-and-a-half from London Bridge.
 Coming from Brighton or Ashford International?
 Hop on the Coastway East line and you’ll be enjoying this historical town in no time.

 The station is located just outside the centre of Hastings, around a 15-minute walk to the cafés, restaurants and independent shops of the old town.
-And under five minutes on foot in the other direction is the town’s stunning pier, where there’s a good choice of place to eat and drink and a museum where you can find out all about the history of the area.
+And under five minutes on foot in the other direction is the town’s stunning pier, where there’s a good choice of places to eat and drink and a museum where you can find out all about the history of the area.

 Things to do in Hastings

 You can also take a trip back in time at the wonderful Smugglers Adventure.
 Once a bustling port, Hastings has a fascinating history of smuggling that is brought to life here.
 Head down into the winding caverns of St Clements Caves where the town’s smuggling stories are told through more than 70 life-sized characters, lights and sound effects.
 There’s also plenty of hands-on activities for kids to get involved with, as well as some fun games.

 Do you love nothing more than exploring an art exhibition?
 Then you must venture behind the historic fishing beach to the black brick walls of the Hastings Contemporary (previously known as Jerwood Gallery).
 Inside you’ll find some of the very best modern and contemporary British art.
 When you’re ready to refuel, the gallery’s café features fresh local produce and seafood from the town’s famous beach-launched fishing fleet.
 If you cannot get enough of art, make sure to head over to the Hastings Museum and Art Gallery as well.